Commercial law: Content

-This broad area of law covers many topics, from forming new companies, drafting business contracts, employment processes, corporate mergers, consumer rights to commercial litigation.
+This broad area of law covers many topics, from forming new companies, drafting business contracts, employment processes, mergers and acquisitions, consumer rights to commercial litigation.
 It also provides a comprehensive legal framework that supports the operations of businesses regardless of their size.
 It ensures that businesses or other entities that engage in commerce adhere to set rules and guidelines, creating a fair and competitive commercial environment while providing legal remedies to resolve disputes.

 History

 During the Middle Ages, Italy was the cradle of many modern institutions at the basis of commercial law.
 Around the 16th century, the trade of Italian maritime republics was the promoter of the birth of commercial law: the jurist Benvenuto Stracca, (Ancona, 1509–1579) published in 1553 the treatise De mercatura seu mercatore tractats; it was one of the first, if not the first, legal imprint dealing specifically with commercial law.
 This treatise focused on merchants and merchant contracts, practices and maritime rights, to which he soon added extensive discussions of bankruptcy, factors and commissions, third party transfers, and insurance.
 For this reason, Stracca is often considered the father of commercial law and author of the first Italian treaty about the insurance contract, beyond about the commerce.
 The legal work of Italian jurists had an impact on Holland, Germany, England and France.